1.0 Policy Statement

 3.1 The Difference Between a Concern and a Complaint

-3.1.1 A concern is defined as an expression of worry or doubt over an issue considered to be important for which reassurances are sought’.
+3.1.1 A concern is defined as ‘an expression of worry or doubt over an issue considered to be important for which reassurances are sought’.

 3.1.2 A complaint is defined as ‘an expression of dissatisfaction however made, about actions taken or a lack of action’.

-• explain the concern in full as early as possible and allow opportunity for a response in line with the procedure
+- Communicate as early as possible and allow opportunity for a response in line with the procedure

-• ask for assistance as needed
+- Ask for assistance as needed

-• treat all those involved in the complaint with respect and courtesy
+- Treat all those involved in the complaint with respect and courtesy

 3.2 Resolving Complaints